Jimol1711/web-app-development/README.md

 # Repository for Web App Development

 This repository contains all the materials and assignments for the Web App Development course.
-It is organized into four folders and includes a `.gitignore` file.
+It is organized into four folders.
 Below is a brief description of each section.

 ---